Deadly Is The Female

 – Richard Widmark

-It’s not easy to define the term Film Noir.
-But movie scholars agree on the following:
+It’s not easy to define ‘film noir’, but most movie scholars agree on the following:

-In this article the emphasis is on the Film Noir Posters.
-You will find a collection of the most beautiful American 1-Sheets (measuring 27 x 41 inches) that were published to promote these movies.
-Original Film Noir posters have become very collectible with This Gun For Hire (1942) topping the list with auction prices going up to $ 50.000.
-Many of these posters show the Femme Fatale in a seductive pose, while all of them are true works of art.
+Original 1-sheet (27″ x 41″) noir posters have become very collectible, with This Gun For Hire (1942) topping the list with auction prices going over $50.000.
+Many of the noir posters in this article, present the movie’s female lead, the femme fatale, in a seductive pose, while all of these posters are true works of art.

 Enjoy these deadly females while you still can.
 There is no escape …